Remember Jewish Tyszowce

 Jewish-owned restaurants by Sinai Szek and Jankiel Glik were located at the entrance to the town square, on both sides of the street.
 Among the Jewish tailors were Fiszer and Hipersztajn.
 Abram Laks owned a steam mill on the river.
 Cukier owned a fabric store, and Krant owned a cotton factory.
 Bencio Adler traded in grain, and Moshe Friedlander owned a mill in Majdan.
 Basista sold shoes, Kupersztajn sold textiles, and Minzberg sold grain.
 Gecel owned a bakery, while Racymora ran a tavern selling vodka.
 Abram Korensztajn sold groceries and colonial goods, and Chaim Kapel sold clothing.
 Moszko Fajer bought eggs and dairy products, Wolf Hochgelenter bought vegetables, and Berko Eng bought flour.
 Matys Wajntraub sold paints and cosmetics, Estera Wajs sold beer, Sura Unrych sold tea, and Lipszycz sold ice cream.
 Jewish restaurants were located at the eastern entrance to the market on both sides of the street.

 The first records of a wooden synagogue in Tyszowce dates back to 1571.
 It burnt down in 1717.
-A masonry synagogue was located on the western side of the town square.
+A synagogue constructed of stone and brick was located on the western part of the market square.
 On September 13, 1939, the synagogue was destroyed in a fire.
-In autumn of 1939, the synagogue was blown up by the Nazis.
-The rubble from the desecrated synagogue was used for road paving (slave labor).
+In autumn of 1939, the remaining structure of the synagogue was blown up by the Nazis.
+The rubble from the desecrated synagogue was used by the Nazi authorities to force Jews to pave roads in slave labor.

 THE HOLOCAUST IN TYSZOWCE